LANL-Seismoacoustics/infrapy/README.md

 ## Errors/issues

-If you have any errors or issues related to the installation or basic functionality, the best way to get them to us is by submitting a new issue in the Issues Tab above.
+If you have any errors or issues related to the installation or basic functionality, or if you would like to request addtional features, **the best way to get them to us is by submitting a new issue in the Issues Tab above**.

 Questions and problems that might not rise to the level of an Issue can be directed to: